 Results are reported in two sections.
-The section 'Approaches to and engagement with SNAP' describes HCP approaches to SNAP and patient engagement with it; the section 'Types of care' then explores the interaction between HCP approaches and patient engagement to characterise types of care enacted and their impact.
+Section 1 describes HCP approaches to SNAP and patient engagement with it; Section 2 then explores the interaction between HCP approaches and patient engagement to characterise types of care enacted and their impact.

-Approaches to and engagement with SNAP
+Section 1 - Approaches to and engagement with SNAP

 Theme 1.
-HCP approaches to SNAP delivery.
+HCP approaches to SNAP delivery

 HCPs either delivered SNAP as planned (demonstrating intervention fidelity) or deviated from the intended delivery (demonstrating limited intervention fidelity) with subsequent consequences.

-Delivering SNAP as planned.
+Delivering SNAP as planned

 From the outset approximately half the HCPs recognised SNAP's potential to support delivery of person-centred care.
-One HCP recounted that she: 'could see the value it [SNAP] would add and the difference it would make to our appointments...because we were looking at
+One HCP recounted that she: "could see the value it [SNAP] would add and the difference it would make to our appointments... because we were looking at what was important to the patient particularly around whether or not there were nonmedical needs" [HCP011].

-Activity Primary Community Secondary Total Target Pilot start Mid-July 2018 1st September 2018 1st October 2018 n/a n/a Pilot end Mid-December 2018 31st December 2018 31st January 2019 n/a n/a No. of packs distributed to sites 67 100 60 227 n/a No. of packs given to patients 67 64 41 172 n/a No. of patients consenting to receive SNAP 13 20 25 58 n/a No. of patients who received SNAP 13 20 23 56 n/a No. of mid-pilot HCP interviews 3 3 2 8 n/a No. of patients interviewed 9 5 6 20 18-24 what was important to the patient particularly around whether or not there were non-medical needs' (HCP011).
 These HCPs went on to deliver SNAP as planned (demonstrating fidelity).
-This was clear in both patient and HCP accounts which illustrated how: (1) patients were enabled to complete the SNAP Tool themselves, (2) their tool responses then informed the SNAP conversation and (3) HCPs enabled patient involvement in developing the resulting shared response to their identified needs.
+This was clear in both patient and HCP accounts which illustrated how: (1) patients were enabled to complete the SNAP Tool themselves, (2) their tool responses then informed the SNAP conversation, and (3) HCPs enabled patient involvement in developing the resulting shared response to their identified needs.